Renew Energy to get Rs 64,000 cr loan from PFC, REC | Headlines

 - India

-Green energy major Renew Energy Global Friday signed loan agreements worth Rs 64,000 crore with Power Finance Corporation and Rural Electrification Corporation.
+Green energy major Renew Energy Global Friday signed initial pacts with Power Finance Corporation and Rural Electrification Corporation for loans worth Rs 64,000 crore.
 Public sector energy funders will lend Rs 32,000 crore each to the Nasdaq-listed energy company.

-The loan agreements were signed at the clean energy ministerial meet, a part of the G20 meeting, in Goa.
+The memoranda of understanding were signed at the clean energy ministerial meet, a part of the G20 meeting, in Goa.

 ''We will receive Rs 32,000 crore (USD 3.9 billion) each from PFC and REC for financing its current and upcoming energy transition projects, totalling USD 7.8 billion or Rs 64,000 crore,'' the company said in a statement issued from Goa without sharing project details or a timeline for disbursals.
 The company will utilise the funds for new projects, including solar, wind, hybrid, energy storage, solar modules and cell manufacturing, and green hydrogen, the statement added.